Chapman University School of Law: Scholarships

 Chapman, like some other law schools, uses merit-based scholarships in order to entice competitive students who might otherwise pass over the school for higher ranked competitors and to enhance its own ranking.

 Dean

-Kenneth Stahl is the Interim Dean of the Fowler School of Law and a Professor of Law and the director of the Environmental, Land Use, and Real Estate Law certificate.
+Antony Page is the dean of Fowler School of Law, having assumed the responsibility in August 2026 from Kenneth Stahl who served as interim dean from October 2025.
 Paul Paton served as dean from March 2023 through October 1, 2025.
 He assumed the role from Interim Dean Marisa Cianciarulo who served as interim-dean from December 1, 2021 through June 30, 2023.
 Prior deans include Matthew J. Parlow who served as dean from July 1, 2016 to December 1, 2021 who, in turn, succeeded Tom Campbell, dean of Fowler School of Law from 2011-2016, Scott W. Howe served as dean from 2010-2011, John C. Eastman from 2007-2010, and Parham Williams served as dean from 1997-2007.